Is OCD Treatable?

 Treatment for OCD

 OCD is a treatable condition, and there are several evidence-based treatment options.
-The most commonly used treatments for OCD are cognitive-behavioral therapy (CBT) and medications.
+The most commonly used treatments for OCD are cognitive-behavioural therapy (CBT) and medications.

-Cognitive-behavioral therapy (CBT) is a type of talk therapy that aims to change the way a person thinks and behaves.
-It is has been found to be effective in reducing symptoms.
+Cognitive-behavioural therapy (CBT) is a talk therapy that aims to change a person's thinking and behaviour.
+It is effective in reducing symptoms.
 CBT for OCD typically involves two components: exposure and response prevention (ERP) and cognitive therapy.

-Cognitive therapy involves identifying and challenging the negative, irrational and/or unhelpful thoughts and beliefs that underlie the person's obsessions and compulsions.
+Cognitive therapy involves identifying and challenging the negative, irrational and unhelpful thoughts and beliefs that underlie the person's obsessions and compulsions.

 Pharmacological treatments, such as antidepressants, are sometimes used to treat OCD.
-Medications can assist the brain to restore a normal chemical balance.
+Medications can assist the brain to restore an average chemical balance.
 Medication must be prescribed by a medical professional such as a GP or psychiatrist.
 They can assess whether medication is a suitable line of treatment for the individual.

 Research suggests that combining therapy and medication may also be effective in treating OCD.